willkg/douglas/docs/dev_architecture.rst

 -------------

-The logrequest callback is used to notify plugins of the current Pyblosxom request for the purposes of logging.
+The logrequest callback is used to notify plugins of the current Douglas request for the purposes of logging.

 Functions that implement this callback will get an args dict
 containing: